Yankee Clipper (flying boat): Inaugurates first airmail service between the United States and Europe

-After Pan American was approved on 18 May 1939 to operate a route across the Northern Atlantic, the Yankee Clipper under the command of Captain Arthur E. LaPorte with a crew of 14 and two company observers and 1603 lb of mail on board departed on 20 May from Port Washington, New York, in what was the first scheduled airmail service across the Atlantic to Europe with stops taking 13 hours and 23 minutes to cover the2300 mi to Horta.
-The flying boat had expected to stay only for 2½ hours but this was extended to six hours and 19 minutes due to the time it took for the postal officials to stamp the 23,000 on board.
+After Pan American was approved on 18 May 1939 to operate a route across the Northern Atlantic, the Yankee Clipper under the command of Captain Arthur E. LaPorte with a crew of 14 and two company observers and 1603 lb of mail on board departed on 20 May from Port Washington, New York, in what was the first scheduled airmail service across the Atlantic to Europe with stops taking 13 hours and 23 minutes to cover the 2300 mi to Horta.
+The flying boat had expected to stay only for two and a half hours, but this was extended to six hours and 19 minutes due to the time it took for the postal officials to stamp the 23,000 pieces of mail on board.
 It eventually reached Lisbon 26 hours and 30 minutes after leaving New York, 20 hours and 16 minutes of which had been spent in the air.
 It then flew on to Marseilles before terminating in Southampton.
-As there were so many first-day covers that the crew had to assist postal officials in cancelling the stamps.
+As there were so many first-day covers, the crew had to assist postal officials in cancelling the stamps.
 Seven days later, the flying boat returned to New York, via Marseilles, Lisbon, and the Azores with 1133 lb of mail from these locations, equivalent to 85,000 first flight covers having completing the first commercial (round-trip) airmail flight across the Atlantic.